-Swamy et al. (2014) also propose a gradual type system for JavaScript and utilise RTTI as a mechanism for ensuring safety.
-However, there are considerable differences in detail: our focus on scale means that our type system is more permissive and our runtime overhead is much lower.
-As discussed in §1 and §2.4, we view the two systems as somewhat complementary, particularly to isolate untrusted code, or to safely interoperate with code outside the fragment covered by Safe TypeScript.
-As an alternative to isolation, or in concert with it, one may also reduce trust in external code by resorting to the techniques of Feldthaus and Møller (2014), who develop tools to specifically check the correctness of a large TypeScript type definition repository.
+Swamy et al. (2014) propose a gradual type system called TS\ for JavaScript and utilize RTTI as a mechanism for ensuring type safety.
+As discussed in §1 and §2.4, the two systems are somewhat complementary.
+Safe TypeScript focuses on scale and flexibility; it incorporates new typing mechanisms leading to a more permissive type systems with lower runtime overhead.
+TS\ focuses on isolation of untrusted code, and safe interoperability with code outside the fragment covered by Safe TypeScript.
+As an alternative to isolation, or in concert, one may also reduce trust in external code by resorting to the techniques of Feldthaus and Møller (2014), who develop tools to specifically check the correctness of a large Type-Script type definition repository.